 The ranks are calculated by careful analysis of ranking tables available from country specific news sources such as the Times, US news, Forbes, and the Guardian, and more world specific sources such as the THE and ARWU.

 In addition to the positional ranking lists of the top universities more detailed information is available on each specific institution through clicking on a university name in the tables.
 This information provided for each university aims to be as useful as possible to the potential student as possible and includes addresses and maps from BING, basic facts, logos, and pictures of the institution; every page also contains a BING translate widget, making it easy for those from overseas, whose first language is not English, to learn about universities in other countries than their own.

 Presently the college rankings include information on the worlds top 600 establishments.
-Basic information is also provided on all US academic establishments through the State lists.
+Basic information is also provided on hundreds of US academic establishments through the State lists below:

 As university rankings are often weighted to include things such as nobel prizes and achievements made by the faculty, they can therefore be a little misleading, for example a nobel prize winner may have been educated at one university but carried out their research at another university; and the presence of a Nobel Laurette is not likely to have much impact on the education that an undergraduate student receives.
 It is therefore a good idea to visit the associated university page, to see how the university ranks in different surveys; and to take especial note of things that are important to you as a student; such as the size of the establishments, prestige, the entrance requirements, student experience, and the location (for example, is it located in a large city or in a small isolated city in the middle of nowhere?